intel/iot-js-api/test-runner.md

 	apiVersion: "oic1.1.0-0",
 	secure: false,
-	/* tests: array not provided, meaning run all available tests */ } );
+	/* tests: array not provided, meaning run all available tests */ /* globalPreamble: function not provided, meaning there is no global preamble */ } );
 ```

 `secure` is a boolean flag which determines whether the test servers will create secure resources.

+`globalPreamble` is an optional function which, if provided, receives the array of client paths, the array of server paths, and the UUID which will be used to generate the resource under test.
+It may perform some actions which require awareness of all the scripts participating in the test.

 `api` is a string that informs the test runner of the API for which to run the tests.
 The keys specified under the [package.json](./package.json) `versions` property are possible values for this option.
 The `api` property must be provided.